Innova Prime Grain Free (Dry)

 As a group, the brand features an average protein content of 40% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 34% for the overall product line.

-Even when you consider the protein-boosting effect of the lentils and peas, this still looks like the profile of a kibble containing an above average amount of meat.
+When you consider the protein-boosting effects of the red and green lentils, peas and flaxseed, this still looks like the profile of a kibble containing an above average amount of meat.

 Bottom line?

-Innova Prime Grain Free is a meat-based dry dog food using an above-average amount of fish as its main source of animal protein, thus earning the brand 5 stars.
+Innova Prime Grain Free is a meat-based kibble using an above average amount of various named meats and meat meals as its main sources of animal protein, thus earning the brand 5 stars.

 Enthusiastically recommended.